Finding Purpose in Your Aerial Practice

 You can also see this playlist of my circus acts for creative inspiration.

-Well that is my advice for today, friends.
+Well friends, keep up the great work.
 Enjoy the process.
 Even when the process feels mundane, depressing, sluggish, pointless, and demoralizing, there is something to learn from all of that.
 Don’t be too hard on yourself and don’t take everything too seriously.
 You are doing great.
 Remember to lean into your friends and support systems to remind you of your strengths.
 There is ALWAYS something to celebrate if we can just see ourselves with a realistic and compassionate eye.
 Change your perspective for a minute and remember how amazing you are!
 Hope to see you soon, my friends!

 For more information about Sweet Retreats training intensives, email us at SweetRetreatsMexico@gmail.com.